Sustainability Report

 Channels for Raising Concerns

-Reynders has established channels for raising concerns and needs and supports their availability in the workplace for its own workforce.
+Reynders label printing has established channels for raising concerns and needs and supports their availability in the workplace for its own workforce.
 The company has not identified any significant negative impact that it has caused or contributed to affecting persons within its own workforce.

 - •Direct communication during daily briefings, QA meetings, and production meetings